1997 NCAA Division I baseball season: Conference winners

-This is a partial list of conference champions from the 1997 season.
+This is a list of conference champions from the 1997 season.
 The NCAA sponsored regional competitions to determine the College World Series participants.
 Each of the eight regionals consisted of six teams competing in double-elimination tournaments, with the winners advancing to Omaha.
 In order to provide all conference champions with an automatic bid, 10 conference champions participated in a play-in round.
-The five winners joined the other 19 conference champions with automatic bids, 24 teams earned at-large selections.
+The five winners joined the other 19 conference champions with automatic bids, and 32 other teams earned at-large selections.

 Conference standings

 The following is an incomplete list of conference standings:

 College World Series

-The 1997 season marked the fifty first NCAA Baseball Tournament, which culminated with the eight team College World Series.
+The 1997 season marked the fifty first NCAA baseball tournament, which culminated with the eight team College World Series.
 The College World Series was held in Omaha, Nebraska.
 The eight teams played a double-elimination format, with LSU claiming their fourth championship with a 13–6 win over Alabama in the final.